evanx/mpush-redis/README.md

 Note that this service was simplified by removing message monitoring features.
 Those will be available in the related service `mdispatch-redis` - see https://github.com/evanx/mdispatch-redis.

-The capability to configure different Redis instances for output lists was removed.
-Moving messages between different Redis instances should rather be handled a separate microservice.
+Also, the capability to configure different Redis instances for output lists was removed.
+Moving messages between different Redis instances should rather be handled by a separate microservice.
 In order to guarantee delivery, this service must use `multi` to atomically push the messages to all output queues.

+Moving messages to a remote Redis instance in a reliable manner, is an entirely different problem, which will be addressed in our `vpush-redis` service.
+That name is an acronym for "value push," since it's purpose is to push a Redis "value," in a reliable fashion.

 ### Further plans

-This service was mostly implemented on a weekend.
+This service was initially developed in a day.
 I plan to implement others in a similar vein, perhaps two per month.

 The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.